BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 A memory region may be mapped into multiple PDs; the mapping addresses for each PD may be different.
-A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes), the address of such multiple mappings must be different.
+A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes), the address of such multiple mappings must be different. **FIXME: a clarification why VA of multiple mappings must be different would be helpful here.
+An example would also be good.
+A scenario I can think of is [Read-Copy-Update](https://en.wikipedia.org/wiki/Read-copy-update) but unsure if it applies here**

 A memory region may also be *attached* to a communication channel (see below), irrespective of whether the region is mapped into any PD or not.
 Such an attachment supports transmission of data structures with memory pointers.
 **FIXME: I would assume this only works if the region is also mapped